PeterNaydenov/shortcuts/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/%40peter.naydenov%2Fshortcuts)

-Describe all page activities as list of shortcuts wrapped in contexts.
-Switch among available contexts.
+A shortcut management library that wrappes shortcut definitions in a context and allows to switch between contexts.
+Shortcuts are events triggered by keyboard, mouse, and DOM events.
+The library has a plugin system that makes the library extensible.

-Library has a plugin system to extend the possible `shortcut names`/`event coverage`.
-Plugins role is to convert DOM events to shortcut strings, then the core part will trigger the action functions related to the shortcut.
-At the moment we have 3 plugins:
+Currently existing plugins:
-- `key`   - converts keyboard events to shortcut names;
+- `key`   - Converts keyboard events to shortcuts;
-- `click` - converts mouse events to shortcut names;
+- `click` - Converts mouse events to shortcuts;
-- `form`  - watches for form elements changes;
+- `form`  - Form element changes to shortcuts;

-Planned work on the plugins for `scroll`, `drag-drop`, etc...
+Planned work on plugins: `scroll`, `drag-drop`, etc.